 However, I know some of you might still be stuck, don’t know what to go with, or not sure what’s available to you in terms of actual solid performers on the court.
-That’s where I come in.
+Let me lay it all out for you.

 SHOW TABLE OF CONTENTS

-- The Best Time to Find Women’s Shoes is NOW
+- Why It’s the Best Time to Get Women’s Shoes

 - The Ultimate Checklist for a Quality Shoe